-As the utility equipment engine owner, you are responsible for the performance of the required maintenance listed in your owner's manual.

-Andreas Stihl recommends that you retain all receipts covering maintenance on your utility equipment engine, but Andreas Stihl cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
+As the small off-road equipment engine owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
+STIHL Incorporated recommends that you retain all receipts covering maintenance on your small off-road equipment engine, but STIHL Incorporated cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.

 Any replacement part or service that is equivalent in performance and durability may be used in non-warranty maintenance or repairs, and shall not reduce the warranty obligations of the engine manufacturer.

-As the utility equipment engine owner, you should be aware, however, that Andreas Stihl may deny you warranty coverage if your utility equipment engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
+As the small off-road equipment engine owner, you should be aware, however, that STIHL Incorporated may deny you warranty coverage if your small off-road equipment engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.

-You are responsible for presenting your utility equipment engine to a Stihl service centre as soon as a problem exists.
+You are responsible for presenting your small off-road equipment engine to a STIHL service center as soon as a problem exists.
 The warranty repairs will be completed in a reasonable amount of time, not to exceed 30 days.

-If you have any questions regarding your warranty rights and responsibilities, please contact a Stihl customer service representative at 1-800-467-8445 or you can write to
+If you have any questions regarding your warranty rights and responsibilities, please contact a STIHL customer service representative at 1-800-467-8445 or you can write to

+STIHL Inc.,

-Stihl Inc., 536 Viking Drive, P.O.
+536 Viking Drive, P.O.
 Box 2015, Virginia Beach, VA 23450-2015.